José Gonçalves da Silva: Government of Bahia

 A troubled political moment occurred with the government of José Gonçalves.
 Appointed to the post by President Deodoro da Fonseca, replacing his brother who became ill, he took over on November 16, 1890, with the main task of managing the administration while forming the state Constituent Assembly.

 As governor, he presided over the solemnity of the installation of the Faculty of Law of Bahia, now a member of the Federal University of Bahia.

 This, chaired by councillor Luís Viana, was composed of a senate and a state chamber.
 The new Magna Carta was drawn up, it was up to the same Assembly to elect the new governor on July 2 (the state's maximum date) of 1891.

 By a large majority of the collegiate, José Gonçalves remains in his post.
 On November 3 of the same year occurs the Coup d'état promoted by Marshal Deodoro, against which the Democratic Republicans are emerging throughout the country.
 However, it was not the case of the Governor of Bahia: José Gonçalves, contrary to the opinion of everyone in the state, sends a message of support for the closing of the Congress that had then been rehearsed.

-An uprising is formed at The Square of Piety, captained by the tribune César Zama, of inflamed verb and master in the oratory.
-The people rise, surrounding the governor in his residence, where some militiamen took place - but not the military.
-Shots are fired, people die, and José Gonçalves refuses to give in.
+An uprising was formed at The Square of Piety, that was led by the tribune César Zama.
+The people rose and surrounded the governor in his residence, some militiamen took part in the uprising - but not the entire the military.
+Shots were fired, and some people died, but José Gonçalves refused to give in.

-Urged by General Tude Soares Neiva, commander of the 13th Military District, however, he has no alternative: he delivers the post in order to avoid a major disaster.
+Urged by General Tude Soares Neiva, commander of the 13th Military District, however, he had no alternative; he resigned his post in order to avoid a major disaster.

-Thus, in a melancholic way, it would pass to history as the first constitutional governor of the state of Bahia, and the only one deposed by the people, on November 24, 1891.